edouerd/project/readme.md

 ##### Textbooking
 ###### Writing and Publishing and Illustrating when there's time.

-1. Affordances, Offerings — An anthology of two Interventions projects.
+1. [Affordances, Offerings]() — An anthology of two Interventions projects.
 A documentation of physical objects and envvironments that offer themselves up to humanity

-2. Postmortem Portfolio — A print-oriented documentation of projects I’ve worked on that have failed.
+2. [Postmortem Portfolio]() — A print-oriented documentation of projects I’ve worked on that have failed.

-3. Tic — Record on video the numerous tics associated with digital technology.
+3. [Tic]() — Record on video the numerous tics associated with digital technology.
 Preferably close in shot with minimal context.
 Press a book displaying clothing and accessories meant to alleviate and/or aggravate tics that have been mentioned.

-4. CULT FLYERS — An exploration into new–age propagandism and information dissemination.
+4. [CULT FLYERS]() — An exploration into new–age propagandism and information dissemination.

-5. Cybernetics Club Reader — A publication documenting the findings of CC, a learning group.
+5. [Cybernetics Club Reader]() — A publication documenting the findings of CC, a learning group.

-6. Methods of Mass Manufacture — A light novella on manufacturing methods and their application.
+6. [Methods of Mass Manufacture]() — A light novella on manufacturing methods and their application.

-7. LEVEL CAP — Stories about the future–present.
+7. [LEVEL CAP]() — Stories about the future–present.

-8. Sunday School 1: Cybernetics — A bound/downloadable collection of works/writings from SS Session 1.
+8. [CC1]() — A bound/downloadable collection of works/writings from CC Sessions 1–X.

 —